GNNs for Social Networks: Influence, Communities, and Misinformation

 | Bot detection | Follow/retweet graph | GCN + temporal features |

-Social networks demonstrate that GNNs are not just machine learning tools โ they are instruments for understanding and intervening in sociotechnical systems.
+Social networks demonstrate that GNNs are not just machine learning tools — they are instruments for understanding and intervening in sociotechnical systems.
 The structural patterns they capture determine how information, influence, and misinformation propagate through society.

 References

 - Bian, T., Xiao, X., Xu, T., Zhao, P., Huang, W., Rong, Y., & Huang, J. (2020).
 Rumor Detection on Social Media with Bi-Directional Graph Convolutional Networks.
-AAAI 2020 (GNN-FakeNews: bidirectional propagation tree GCN for rumour and fake news detection on Twitter).
+AAAI 2020 (Bi-GCN: top-down and bottom-up propagation-tree GCNs for rumour detection).

 - Kipf, T. N., & Welling, M. (2016).
 Variational Graph Auto-Encoders. arXiv 2016 (VGAE: variational autoencoder on graphs for unsupervised community detection and link prediction).